jolatechno/QuIDS/README.md

 # [QuIDS](https://github.com/jolatechno/QuIDS): Quantum Irregular Dynamic Simulator

+_**For now the implementation of alignment doesn't align the first object ! this should be fixed by modifying the resize function in [./src/utils/vector.hpp](./src/utils/vector.hpp)**_
+_**Alignemnt of the following objects is relative to the first object, so for now the maximum exact alignment supported is 8 (which is also the default)**_

 ## Installation

 This library is header-only, so you can simply link files in [src](./src).